-The Willard City General Plan uses not only the technical results of these studies, but also the ideas and criticisms that surfaced in the development of these plans and studies.
+The Willard City General Plan uses not only the technical results of plans and these studies along with but also the ideas and criticisms that surfaced in the it's development of these plans and studies.
+(What are these studies?)
 A great deal of work has been performed by the City Council and Planning Commission during recent years, along with public input, to shape this General Plan.
-These efforts and comments have been shaped into a series of goals, objectives and policies which reflect the direction of the City officials, citizens and development interests.
-These goals are the ends the City would like to attain, the objectives begin to detail the means to the goals, and the policies show how the objectives may be achieved or implemented and/or when they should be implemented.
-The goals and objectives are intentionally general in nature in order to allow the flexibility of several different methods (policies) of achieving them.
+These efforts and comments have been shaped into a series of goals, objectives and policies which reflect the direction of the Willard City officials, citizens and development interests.
+These goals are the ends results the City would like to attain, the objectives begin to detail the means to the goals, and the policies show how the objectives may be achieved or implemented and/or when they should be implemented.
+The Goals and objectives are intentionally general in nature in order to allow the flexibility of several different methods/ (policies) of to achievinge them.

 Implementation strategies will be developed, as appropriate, to outline specific steps that may be taken to achieve the objectives of the General Plan.
 In some cases, the implementation strategies will suggest additional steps that need to be taken to more clearly define objectives and/or the steps to reach the objectives.
-This document is intended to be a guide to the Planning Commission and City Council as they implement specific ordinances and make decisions to implement the goals of this plan.
+This document is intended to be a guide to the Planning

+Commission and City Council as they implement specific ordinances and make decisions to implement the goals of this plan.